Saxo supports FIFO and Mark-to-Market valuation.

 The Portfolio Report shows the Profit & Loss breakdown, in client currency.
 The value of the positions is calculated using mark-to-market valuation.

-To download the Portfolio Report: click on main menu> Account activity and reports > Portfolio Report
+To download the Portfolio Report: Account > Historical Reports > Portfolio Report > Open

 The mark-to-market value of a position, at the end of a given period, is shown on the Portfolio Report.
 It can be read as:

 - Value at the beginning of period – the Position Value at the end of last period e.g. 31st December 2019, which is the Position Value at the beginning of the current valuation period e.g. 1st January 2020

 - Cash Bookings – this is the Transaction Value to open the position e.g. 50 units of XYZ at GBP 15 and a commission of 2%.
 Then the Cash Bookings are equal to the Transaction Value of opening the position which is GBP 750 plus the GBP 15 for commission